JordanNZ/rtbs-plugin-wordpress/README.md

 allow_url_fopen=1 is also required

 ### Release Log
+**13/01/2017: Version 4.1.0**
+- When plugin loads, show first date with available sessions

 **11/01/2017: Version 4.0.0**
 - Instead of displaying sessions for current date, lookup next open session